ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ![picture](pictures/ddownload_preview.png)

-### Create sales orders
+### Creating sales orders

-The Client Center provides users with the ability to start adding a new sales order just with the click of a button.
+The Client Center allows users to create a new sales order just with the click of a button.

 This feature is **disabled** by default for security reasons.
-It's recommended that access be granted to trusted and trained individuals.
+Access should be granted only to trusted and trained individuals.

 For more information on how to set up Client Center settings, please refer to [Platform settings](https://docs.erp.net/tech/modules/crm/clientcenter/platform-settings.html).